artefactual-labs/archivematica-acceptance-tests/docs/developer-documentation.rst

 seeking to understand how these tests work and how to contribute to them.

 The Archivematica Automated User Acceptance Tests are high-level tests of the Archivematica application.
-The tests use the `Selenium WebDriver`_ to control a web-browser to do Archivematica set-up, perform user actions, and make assertions about the system's expected and desired behaviour.
+The tests use Playwright_ to control Chrome or Firefox, perform user actions, and make assertions about the system's expected and desired behaviour.
 Behaviours are specified in human-readable Gherkin *feature* files.

 Gaining a thorough understanding of the tests requires understanding these three
 layers: